Joystream/joystream/README.md

 Each repository may have contributing guidelines detailed in their README files.
 The maintainer must ensure this contribution section is linked to as the base guideline.

-Documentation, project management and other or non-code repositories should try to follow similar PR etiquette if it makes sense but exceptions can be made as changes usually don't require the same level of review.
+Documentation, project management, and other or non-code repositories should try to follow similar PR etiquette if it makes sense but exceptions can be made as changes usually don't require the same level of review.

 # Repository Index